 - Finally, you will see all the extracted metadata here in the below image.

 In this article, we’ve covered 3 easy ways to extract Metadata in Excel.
 We sincerely hope you enjoyed and learned a lot from this article.
-Additionally, if you want to read more articles on Excel, you may visit our website, Exceldemy.
-If you have any questions, comments, or recommendations, kindly leave them in the comment section below.
+Additionally, If you have any questions, comments, or recommendations, kindly leave them in the comment section below.